open-contracts/protocol/PROTOCOL.md

 > "Do we really need enclaves?"

 The currently most popular approach to decentralized internet access for smart contracts relies on a game-theoretic idea called *peer prediction*.
 A number of participants each put down a deposit into a contract, hold a majority vote about what some website showed, and the capital-weighted average report is taken as the truth.
 Whoever deviates from this average is penalized.
 This has a couple of problems:
- 1. Easy to break, if its truly permissionless: as soon as someone puts down large enough deposit (a "51% attack"), whatever they say becomes the 'truth' and everyone else is penalized.
+ 1. Easy to break, if it's truly permissionless: as soon as someone puts down large enough deposit (a "51% attack"), whatever they say becomes the 'truth' and everyone else is penalized.
 Taking historic accuracy into account only delays this issue.
  2. Contracts need to incentivize a huge number of votes to make a 51% attack difficult, which is only affordable for long-term, recurring requests used by multiple contracts (e.g. price-feeds).
 It doesn't work as well if you're trying to sell a secure weather insurance which needs to reliably verify *once* whether it rained more than some amount over the course of next summer.
  3. If the data isn't public - like your FiatPay transaction - you'd have to share your FiatPay login credentials.